lynmuldrow/altfactshangman/README.md

 # Make Hangman great again!

-Hangman is an offensive, triggering game making light of a punishment given to most of my ancestors for the color of their skin and nothing more.
+Hangman is an offensive, triggering game making light of a punishment given to my ancestors for the color of their skin and nothing more.

 ## How to play Alternative Facts Hangman